StanzaSystems/stanza-api-demo/README.md

 docker exec stanza-api-demo-cli-1  /stanza-api-cli --duration=60s --rate=200 --tags=tier=enterprise,customer_id=a-larger-customer
 docker exec stanza-api-demo-cli-1  /stanza-api-cli --duration=60s --rate=200 --tags=tier=enterprise,customer_id=default-ent-customer
 ```

+### Try your own scenarios

+You can use the `docker exec stanza-api-demo-cli-1  /stanza-api-cli` tool to run any set of requests you choose against the Stanza demo.

 ## Using your own custom Stanza API Key and Config
 Currently the demo is set up to use a pre-loaded API key and decorator configuration, but